virtouso/Tactical-RPG-Test/README.md

  - Goal Oriented Action Planning. also great but needs some effort to make a planner integrated with such space.
  - Utility Theorem also great that on different conditions gives score to the actions and selects action with highest score. its time consuming to select best multipliers.

- - Chain Of Responsiblity: its a design pattern rather than being a technique for Ai. list of actions are defined and ai agent selects the first action that suits the condition. there are different implementations for this design pattern but its a very simple version. we can make different classes of opponents by just changing the order of these *condition-actions*
+ - Chain Of Responsiblity:(used in this project and is fast to implement) its a design pattern rather than being a technique for Ai. list of actions are defined and ai agent selects the first action that suits the condition. there are different implementations for this design pattern but its a very simple version. we can make different classes of opponents by just changing the order of these *condition-actions*
+- there are 4 classes of Ai including : defensive, rational(tested), unitDestroyer, Finisher

 ## Conventions
 - there are many rules for naming and formating the code but i used rider/resharper default conventions